Asaye/react-native-system-applications/docs/brightness.md

  # Brightness

- <p style = "text-align: justify">This module is used to set or get the current brightness index of the device.
-The module is accessed by calling the brightness module via <code>Sysapps.brightness</code>.</p>
+ <p style = "text-align: justify">This module is used to set or get the current brightness index of the device.</p>

  ## Functions